 Pritikin had been reversing heart disease with a plant-based diet for years before Ornish came along.
 But here it was, in black and white, in one of the most prestigious medical journals in the world.

 Ornish proved you could not just slow heart disease—our number one killer, not just stop heart disease in its tracks, but actually reverse heart disease, open up clogged arteries—and without drugs, without surgery.
 Since then, millions upon millions have died totally unnecessary deaths.
 If my grandma didn’t have to die like that, no one’s grandmother has to die.
 We have the miracle cure, yet hardly anyone knows about it.

-Wait second, though.
-If we can reverse heart disease without drugs, without surgery, then great. doesn’t that mean we can eat whatever the we want and then, as soon as we start feeling some chest pain, we can get with the program, eat as healthy as we need to and open our arteries back up, getting to enjoy not only our grandchildren—but also happy memories of years bacon and eggs, cheese and fried chicken.
+Wait a second, though.
+If we can reverse heart disease without drugs, without surgery, then great.
+Doesn’t that mean we can eat whatever the heck we want, and then, as soon as we start feeling some chest pain, we can get with the program, eat as healthy as we need to, and open our arteries back up?
+Getting to enjoy not only our grandchildren, but also happy memories of years of bacon and eggs, cheese, and fried chicken.
 Here’s the problem with the plan: sudden cardiac death.
 Our first symptom may be our last.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is just an approximation of the audio contributed by Dianne Moore.

 Please consider volunteering to help out on the site.